EECS 498: Advanced Programming and Principles of Software Design

 Research Disclosure

 Your class work might be used for research purposes.
 No identifying information about you or your work will be published.
-For example, we may use anonymized student assignments to design algorithms or build tools to help programmers.
+For example, we may use anonymized student assignments for computing education research.
 Or we might survey responses to help us improve the course and better understand instructional techniques.
 Any student who wishes to opt out can contact the course staff (eecs498-software-design@umich.edu) at any time up to seven days after final grades have been issued.
 This has no impact on your grade in any manner.